holdenbergam/holdenbergam.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year student at Columbia University, majoring in mathematics.
-I am graduating this spring and hence am currently applying for graduate school and research jobs.

 This website houses some of my publications and teaching materials.

 Research
 ======